Requirements and Supported Browsers

 Pipe log messages:

-Synchronous XHR (sync-xhr) is blocked by page Permissions-Policy or browser settings.
+Synchronous XHR (sync-xhr) is denied by page Permissions-Policy or browser settings.

 [Violation] Permissions policy violation: Synchronous requests are disabled by permissions policy.